 9. Leicester to Lincoln

 Lincoln is another excellent option for day trips from Leicester.
 Leicester to Lincoln Central is 1h 30m by train, dropping you off at an easy starting point for discovering Lincoln's many charms.
-Start with the incredible 11th-century castle and 12th-century cathedral at the heart of Lincoln's old town centre.
+Start with the incredible 11th-century castle and the 12th-century cathedral at the heart of Lincoln's old town centre.

 Next, explore the labyrinth of medieval cobblestone streets leading out towards the ancient city walls - including Newport Arch, a remnant of the original Roman settlement.
 It doesn't stop there, with Tudor townhouses and old-world pubs lining the narrow lanes climbing Lincoln Cliff.